Install Firefox on Linux

 - Make removing Firefox work the same as removing any other application

-Package management also has some downsides:
+Package management system has downsides:

 - It may give you a version without Firefox branding